 script.
 Either manage the configuration with decK or manage it with your

 homegrown script.
-Mixing the two on the same dataset will get cumbersome
+Mixing the two on the same dataset is cumbersome and error-prone.

-If you have a very large installation, then it is recommended to split out
+If you have a very large installation, you can split out

 your configuration into smaller subsets.
 You can find more info for it